GMWA/koodu/docs/templates.md

 └── requirements.txt
 ```

+* `models.py` contains de definition of our models.
+* `manage.py`: This is a cli tool to manage database migration in app.
 * The `routers` folder contains differents python file(one for each resource) and each file contains the differents endpoint(CRUD) implementation for the ressource.
 * The `schemas` folder contains differents python file(one for each resource) and each file contains the Schemas definitions for that ressource.
+* `Dokerfile`: the Dockerfile manifest to build the app as docker image.

 ## Django Template